TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

 #### Clock

-The `Clocks` block is in charge of deriving the required clock signals for differents parts of the module based on the master clock.
-It takes the 24.576 Mhz clock and generates the follwing clocks:
+The `Clocks` block is responsible for deriving the required clock signals for different parts of the module based on the master clock.
+It takes the 24.576 MHz clock and generates the following clocks:
-- AES3 bit clock running at 24.576 Mhz (simply "buffered")
+- AES3 bit clock running at 24.576 MHz (simply "buffered")
 - AES3 word clock running at 192Khz
 - I2S Bit clock running at 3.072 MHz
 - I2S Word clock running at 48Khz

-The process of dividing a clock is quite simple to do, you simply need a counter.
+The process of dividing a clock is simple to do, you simply need a counter.
 Here is for example the process for the bit clock:
 ```vhdl
 i2s_bit_clock: process(mclk)  begin
     if(rising_edge(mclk)) then